tiaaburton/tiaaburton/README.md

 - 👋 Hi, I’m @tiaaburton
 - 👀 I’m interested in software engineering, machine learning, and artificial intelligence.
-- 🌱 I’m currently learning GCP Docker and Kubernetes integration with Flask app.
+- 🌱 I’m currently building a visualization tool in Go on a team of two.
-- 💞️ I’m looking to collaborate on data science and machine learning projects.
+- 💞️ Always happy to collaborate on data science and machine learning projects.
 - 📫 How to reach me?
-Best to reach me by email!
+Best to send an email!

 <!---
 tiaaburton/tiaaburton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.